Chachmei Lublin Yeshiva Synagogue: Renewed opening

 Official re-opening of the synagogue took place on February 11, 2007.
 As the reconstruction of the interior of the synagogue was funded entirely by the Polish-Jewish Community, it was the first such ceremony in the post-War Poland.

 During the ceremony, two replicas of mezuzahs with Polish Eagle were placed- the first one on the front door of Chachmei Lublin Yeshiva, and the other one on door of the synagogue.
 The original mezuzah had been donated during the opening in 1930 by a tzadik from Czortków (now Chortkiv, Ukraine), Israel Friedman.
 Next, the chief rabbi of Poland, Michael Schudrich carried in a Sefer Torah, funded on June 17, 2005, by Americans Harley and Marie Lippman, on the occasion of their daughter Juliet's Bat Mitzvah.
 Originally the Torah was located in Nożyk Synagogue in Warsaw, but on January 22, 2006, it was carried into the Small Synagogue in Chachmei Lublin Yeshiva, after which it was returned to Warsaw.
 The Foundation for the Preservation of Jewish Heritage in donated a gold-plated menorah and a plaque about the extermination of the Jews of Lublin.

-There was over 600 guests for the ceremony, including representatives of Polish and foreign Jewish community as well people from university, cultural and religious fields: Michael Schudrich, Piotr Kadlčik, Roman Litman, the chairman of Lublin branch of the Jewish Community of Warsaw, David Peleg, Israel's ambassador to Poland, Józef Życiński, the metropolitan archbishop of Lublin, Adam Wasilewski, the president of Lublin, representatives of local government, rabbi Yehiel Kaufman from Borough Park, Brooklyn, Jehuda Widawski, an inhabitant of Lublin, and other guests.
+There were over 600 guests for the ceremony, including representatives of Polish and foreign Jewish community as well people from university, cultural and religious fields: Michael Schudrich, Piotr Kadlčik, Roman Litman, the chairman of Lublin branch of the Jewish Community of Warsaw, David Peleg, Israel's ambassador to Poland, Józef Życiński, the metropolitan archbishop of Lublin, Adam Wasilewski, the president of Lublin, representatives of local government, rabbi Yehiel Kaufman from Borough Park, Brooklyn, Jehuda Widawski, an inhabitant of Lublin, and other guests.